guotong1988/guotong1988.github.io/research/_posts/2022-01-01-relabel-review.md

 ### Future Work

-Human learn from base concept and get "reward" from the physical world, in the same time human correct and refresh the knowledge from new "reward".
+Human learn from base concept and get 'reward' from the physical world, in the same time human correct and refresh the knowledge from new 'reward'.